cruncher/Cruncher_CSS_style/README.md

 	}

 #####4.
-Use context to modify layout.
+Use context to modify layout
 Be specific.
-Use child selectors and next sibling selectors to define the contexts in which layout changes.
+Use child selectors to define positioning in specific contexts.

 	.site-wrap > .logo-thumb {
 		position: absolute;
 		top: 0;
 		left: 0;
 	}

+Use next sibling selectors to define space between elements.

+	.logo-thumb + .button {
+		margin-top: 1rem;
+	}

 #####5.
 Prefer margin-top over margin-bottom, and margin-left over margin-right, for creating space between blocks
-Top and bottom margins of blocks collapse – <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing">although not in all cases</a>.
+Top and bottom margins of blocks collapse (<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing">except when they don't</a>).
 Left and right margins do not.
 Following this rule provides consistency.
 Break the rule only when you really know what you're doing.

 	/* Create space between items in a button index. */ .button-index > li + li {
-		margin-top: 1em;
+		margin-top: 1rem;
 	}

 #####6.
 Use past participles to name state (or modifier) classes.